 So in the spirit of being aware of waste, I dug not only deep into my inner world, I also dug deep into my refrigerator, freezer and pantry.
-I found a green cabbage patiently waiting for me as well as stock and arborio rice.
+I found a green cabbage patiently waiting for me as well as beef stock and arborio rice.
 I took those things and instead of letting the cabbage shrivel and rot and the stock freezer burn and the rice grow stale…I transformed them into a glorious Venetian soup!
 Bellissimo!

 Ingredients: green cabbage, meat or beef or vegetable stock, arborio rice, onion, garlic, olive oil, butter, parmigianno-reggiano grated cheese, salt, freshly ground pepper.